Meet the CEO: Kelly Vlahakis-Hanks

 DO YOU HAVE ANY ADVICE FOR OUR READERS ON HOW THEY CAN BE MORE CONSCIOUS ABOUT THEIR PURCHASING DECISIONS?

 As you shop for cleaning products, you need to be aware that there’s no regulatory body overseeing safety in the cleaning products industry.
 Therefore, it’s important to look for the U.S. EPA’s Safer Choice certification on the label.
-Our ECOS products bear this designation so you can easily see that they’re made with the greenest ingredients and that they perform well too.
+Our ECOS products bear this designation so you can easily see that they’re made with safer ingredients and that they perform well too.

 WHAT WAS THE WORST PIECE OF ADVICE YOU’VE EVER RECEIVED?